theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

   event does not exist yet, it will be created as a result.
 * The tool will prompt for new signers and other details, and then prompt to push changes to the repository.
-* The push triggers creation of a signing event GitHub issue.
-The repository will report the status of the signing event and will notify signers with advice.
+* The push triggers creation of a signing event pull request.
+The repository will report the status of the signing event in the pull request and will notify signers there.

 ### Examples